d2l-ai/d2l-en/chapter_introduction/index.md

 Imagine, for example, that you had your drains repaired and that your contractor spent 3 hours removing gunk from your sewage pipes.
-Then he sent you a bill of 350 dollars.
+Then they sent you a bill of 350 dollars.
-Now imagine that your friend hired the same contractor for 2 hours and that he received a bill of 250 dollars.
+Now imagine that your friend hired the same contractor for 2 hours and received a bill of 250 dollars.
 If someone then asked you how much to expect on their upcoming gunk-removal invoice you might make some reasonable assumptions,